-Summary Ancient grains offer a powerhouse of nutrients, including protein, fiber, B vitamins, vitamin E and essential minerals.
-They may manage diabetes, reduce your risk of heart disease, promote fullness and support a healthy digestive tract.
+Ancient grains offer a powerhouse of nutrients, including protein, fiber, B vitamins, vitamin E, and essential minerals.
+They may manage diabetes, reduce your risk of heart disease, promote fullness, and support a healthy digestive tract.

-Summary White, lean fish are an excellent low-fat source of high-quality protein.
-They also contain high amounts of vitamin B12, phosphorus, selenium and niacin.
+White, lean fish are an excellent low fat source of high quality protein.
+They also contain high amounts of vitamin B12, phosphorus, selenium, and niacin.

 The breast is the leanest part of a chicken.
-A 3-ounce (85-grams) serving of roasted, skinless chicken breast contains only 3 grams of fat but provides 26 grams of protein (47).
+A 3-oz (85-g) serving of roasted, skinless chicken breast contains only 3 g of fat but provides 26 g of protein (

-Summary The breast is the leanest part of the chicken and provides an impressive amount of protein per serving.
-Each serving also offers high amounts of niacin, vitamin B6, selenium and phosphorus.
+The breast is the leanest part of the chicken and provides an impressive amount of protein per serving.
+Each serving also offers high amounts of niacin, vitamin B6, selenium, and phosphorus.

 Bear in mind that fortified soy milk and soy yogurt are also low in fat and offer similar benefits to dairy milk and yogurt.

-Summary Fortified low-fat milk is an abundant source of vitamin D and calcium, which are essential for bone health.
-Additionally, some low-fat yogurts contain probiotics that boost your gut health.
+Fortified low fat milk is an abundant source of vitamin D and calcium, which are essential for bone health.
+Additionally, some low fat yogurts contain probiotics that boost your gut health.

 That’s because the fat and cholesterol in eggs are concentrated in the yolks.

-Egg whites are also low in calories and a good source of high-quality protein, making them an ideal option to curb fat and calories from your diet.
+Egg whites are also low in calories and a good source of high quality protein, making them an ideal option to reduce your daily intake of fat and calories.

-Summary Egg whites are a low-fat alternative to whole eggs since fat and cholesterol is concentrated in the yolks.
+Egg whites are a low fat alternative to whole eggs since fat and cholesterol is concentrated in the yolks.
 The whites are virtually fat-free and provide ample amounts of protein.

-For instance, low-fat diets may be recommended for digestive issues, weight loss and conditions involving your liver, gallbladder or pancreas.
+For instance, low fat diets may be recommended for digestive issues, weight loss, and certain conditions involving your liver, gallbladder, or pancreas.

 Each item on the list above is low in fat and calories and may provide many unique, science-backed health benefits.